WordPress 5.7.2 release contains a fix for a critical vulnerability

-WordPress users should update to version 5.7.2 as soon as possible as the latest release of the world's most popular CMS includes a security patch which addresses a critical vulnerability.
+WordPress users are being urged to update to version 5.7.2 as soon as possible as the latest release of the world's most popular CMS includes a security patch that addresses a critical vulnerability.

 The vulnerability, tracked as CVE-2020-36326, affects WordPress versions 3.7 to 5.7 and has been given a critical severity rating of 9.8 as it could allow an attacker to perform a variety of malicious attacks against an unpatched site.